 There are very specific circumstances in which you may be exempt from paying sales tax on the purchase price of a car, truck, motorcycle or trailer:

-When you move from another state and you've been the titled owner in that state for at least 6 months or longer.
+When you move from another state and you've been the titled owner in that state for at least six months.

 When a motor vehicle is given to you for no consideration in return (i.e., no money exchanges hands).

 When you trade motor vehicles with someone else and no additional consideration is exchanged.

 When you inherit a motor vehicle from someone who is deceased.